Nicalis

 Nicalis, Inc. is an American video game developer and publisher based in Santa Ana, California.
 The company focuses primarily on indie games and has developed and published both original games as well as ports of existing games.
 Nicalis was founded in 2007 by Tyrone Rodriguez, a game designer and former game journalist.
-In 2017, Nicalis announced that they had acquired SuperVillain Studios and Cowboy Color.
+In 2017, Nicalis announced that it had acquired SuperVillain Studios and Cowboy Color.

 Games

-Since its founding, the company has developed and published several games, beginning with Dance Dance Revolution: Mobius in 2008 and Cave Story in 2010.
+Since its founding, the company has developed and published various indie games, beginning with Dance Dance Revolution: Mobius in 2008 and Cave Story in 2010.
 In October 2011, Nicalis announced that it would publish a port of VVVVVV for the Nintendo 3DS via the Nintendo eShop.
 In December 2011, Nicalis offered both NightSky and Cave Story+ for sale as part of Humble Indie Bundle 4.
 In April 2012, Nicalis announced that its plans to publish the WiiWare port of La-Mulana in the US and EU had been cancelled, citing a steep decline in the WiiWare userbase.
-In January 2017, it was silently announced that Nicalis would release several of their games on the Nintendo Switch.
+In January 2017, it was silently announced that Nicalis would release several of its games on the Nintendo Switch.